A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Guideline 4: Why is my algorithm useful?

 \begin{itemize}[leftmargin=*] \item The first of these reasons is the quality of the results.
 If, as mentioned before, the results clearly outperform current state-of-the-art methods, the authors have a solid argument for their paper to be accepted.
 Sometimes, it could be enough that the results are particularly good for a subset of the problems, given that this behavior can be identified and characterized.
 This does not imply that the rest of the guidelines provided in our paper can be neglected.
 The discussion of the results should be rigorous and the conclusions should be clearly presented, without any ambiguity nor vagueness.

 \item The second of these reasons is novelty: if a newly proposed algorithm has the potential to evolve and become competitive with current state-of-the-art methods, it should be presented to the community.
 Nonetheless, special attention should be paid at this point to avoid the problems described by \cite{Sorensen2015,del2019bio}: it is absolutely mandatory that, besides the bio-inspired metaphor, the new algorithmic proposal is competitive enough for a set of problems.
+Furthermore, we firmly advocate for the development of a unified description language for meta-heuristic algorithms, capable of unambiguously describing each of the algorithmic steps of new proposals, leaving aside any metaphorical language.
+We utterly believe that efforts in this direction should be intensified, building upon the initial postulations established in some recent works \cite{swan2015research,swan2020towards}.
+Specifically, meta-heuristics components (including search operators and algorithmic behavioral patterns) and interfaces between them should be standardized towards objectively assessing similarities and differences between metaphor-based solvers \cite{lones2020mitigating}.
 A novel metaphor is by no means a sufficient guarantee for a significant scientific contribution.

 \item The third of these reasons is methodological, i.e., the relevance of some of the building blocks of the overall algorithm.
 A particular algorithm can include a given component (for example, a local optimizer) that can be of relevance even if the algorithm as a whole is not completely competitive with respect to the prevailing literature.
 A good example supporting this claim can be observed in co-evolutionary frameworks, which usually include a procedure to identify the subcomponents that will be individually co-evolved.
 In those cases, even if the subcomponent optimizer is not very sophisticated, the co-evolutionary framework can be relevant by itself.
 In this sense, it is important to select the appropriate framework to highlight the desired characteristic of the proposed algorithm, as discussed in Section \ref{sec:guideline1_benchmark}.
 Following the same example of subcomponents identification, a researcher focused on large-scale global optimization should consider the CEC'2013 benchmark that explicitly studies this issue \cite{Li2013a}.
 Nevertheless, this is a quite subjective consideration, so authors should clearly highlight these benefits to avoid debatable claims. \end{itemize}